-4. An institution shall calculate the risk weighted exposure amounts for exposures arising from an institution's pre-funded contribution as the own funds requirement (Ki) determined in accordance with paragraphs 2 multiplied by 12.5.

-5. Where KCCP is equal to zero, institutions shall use the value for c1 of 0.16% for the purpose of the calculation in paragraphs 3.
+- 4. An institution shall calculate the risk weighted exposure amounts for exposures arising from an institution's pre-funded contribution for the purposes of Article 92(3) as the own funds requirement (Ki) determined in accordance with paragraph 2 multiplied by 12,5. - 5.
+Where $K{CCP}$ is equal to zero, institutions shall use the value for c1 of 0,16 % for the purpose of the calculation in paragraph 3.